FruitionHB/Dazzle25/README.md

 # Hawkes Bay Dazzle Blocks

-Current Dazzle blocks in Hawkes Bay
+A web map of current NZ Dazzle blocks can be found <a href="https://larryamorgan.github.io/Dazzle_HB/">here.</a>